gult3s/gult3s/README.md

 🎓 I'm currently working with React + NodeJS [Using TypeScript]

+🎓 I'm currently learning about Cloud AWS

-👊 I'm looking for opportunities in Front End or FullStack Web, mainly using Javascript
+👊 I'm looking for opportunities in Front End, Back End or FullStack Web, mainly using Javascript

+📝 My github from 2020 to 2023 was https://github.com/Gultes

 📝 I've published some content about git/github and utilities in [https://web.dio.me/articles]

 💢 Fun fact.
-I used to make lives about games on Twitch, from 2018 to 2021, this helped me to develop interpersonal skills, and sometimes I still go there: https://www.twitch.tv/gultes
+I used to make lives about games on Twitch, from 2018 to 2021, this helped me to develop interpersonal skills, sometimes I still go there: https://www.twitch.tv/gultes

 ![snake gif ](https://github.com/gult3s/gult3s/blob/output/github-contribution-grid-snake.svg )